 First of all your drinking water is safe.
 Crossroads operators collected all of the required disinfectant residuals and water quality samples during the months of April 2024 thru June 2024 for your water system.
 This Notice of Violation was a reporting error on our part.
 Crossroads has implanted a new monitoring protocol to ensure this type of issue doesn't happen again.
-The second quarter DLQOR for 2024 was submitted on 09/27/24.
-The third quarter DLQOR for 2024 on 10/01/24.
+The second quarter DLQOR for 2024 was submitted along with the third quarter DLQOR for 2024 on 10/01/24.
 With these DLQOR submittals the system will be back in compliance.